What is the average salary in Manhattan, NY?

 Occupational Therapist

-Occupational therapists help patients with physical, mental, or emotional challenges.
-They work in hospitals, schools, and private practices.
-They develop treatment plans to improve patients' quality of life.
-Manhattan offers many opportunities in healthcare and education.
+Occupational therapists help patients with daily activities.
+They work in hospitals, clinics, and schools.
+They design treatment plans to improve patients' abilities.
+Manhattan's healthcare system benefits from their skills.

 Find Occupational Therapist jobs in Manhattan, NY